 How do we know HOW to pronounce words in English?
 In today’s episode I share one tip that will help you with pronunciation, I also share some examples with you.
+I talk about phonetic alphabet!
 Hope you enjoy today’s epsiode! :)

 Links mentioned in this episode: